Steve Harwell

-Steven Scott Harwell (January 9, 1967 – September 4, 2023) was an American musician.
-He was the lead vocalist for the rock band Smash Mouth from their formation in 1994 until his retirement in 2021.
+Steven Scott Harwell (January 9, 1967 – September 4, 2023) was an American musician and singer.
+He was the lead vocalist of the rock band Smash Mouth from their formation in 1994 until his retirement in October 2021.

 Early life

-Harwell was born and raised in Santa Clara, California and later moved to San Jose.
-From an early age Harwell became interested in music, when his father would play classics from Elvis Presley and David Lee Roth.
-During his teens he formed his first band out of his parents' garage.
+Harwell was born and raised in Santa Clara, California, and later moved to San Jose.
+From an early age, Harwell became interested in music when his father would play classics from Elvis Presley and David Lee Roth.
+During his teens, he formed his first band out of his parents' garage.
+Harwell was a graduate of Prospect High School In California.